KAKUL23FE10CSE00261/ai-ml-journey/README.md

 - Withdraw Money
 - Exit System

+---

-### 3. Number Guessing Game
+### 🔹 Number Guessing Game
-A fun Python game where the user guesses a random number.
+A Python game where the user guesses a random number.

 #### Concepts Used:
 - Loops
 - Conditions
 - Random Module

-### 4. Random Guessing Game
-A random-based guessing game using Python logic and loops.
+---

-### 5. Password Generator
+### 🔹 Password Generator
 A Python project that generates strong random passwords.

 #### Concepts Used: